enzo-project/enzo-e/parameters-list.rst

 :Default: :d:`"unknown"`
 :Scope:     :c:`Cello`

 :e:`Type of mesh refinement criteria.
-This is a required parameter, and must be one of "slope", "shear", "mask", "mass", or "shock".`
+This is a required parameter, and must be one of "slope", "shear", "mask", "mass", "density", "shock", "particle_mass", or "particle_count".`

 -------